Here's the thing: Tony Wonder didn't take a forget-me-now.

 Calling Gob wasn't part of the plan either, but there's only so much contorting a man can do before he cuts off oxygen to the brain.
 That was his excuse, anyway, because he's pretty sure he wouldn't have called had he been thinking clearly.

 Just like he's pretty sure he wouldn't have called had he know Gob was going to pretend nothing was wrong.
-He certainly wouldn't have called had he known Gob would have a woman in the background.
+He certainly wouldn't have called had he known he'd hear a woman in the background.
 And so what if Gob got all coy and flirty the second he realized it was Tony on the phone.
 Weeks...
 Weeks of radio silence and Tony was just supposed to... what?
 Laugh it off?
 Pretend talking to Gob wasn't tantamount to pouring salt in the wound?
 Because now Tony was pissed.
 Pissed and just a

 lot little hurt.
 Hurt enough, anyway, to pretend he was calling to break things off.